lalitavai/ImageClassifierFromScratch/README.md

 4. Evaluate the model and fine-tune as necessary.
 5. Generate predictions and create a submission file.

-## License
+## runing project with Jupyter Notebook
-This project is intended for research and educational purposes only.
+training-from-scratch-vk.ipynb

 ## Acknowledgments
 - Inspired by standard deep learning training practices.